 How we work on accessible websites and apps:

-• We make sure you can zoom in.
-Our website remains easy to read up to 200%.
+We make sure you can zoom in.
+Our websites remains easy to read up to 200%.

-• We build pages that are screen reader friendly.
-Content can be read aloud properly.
+We build pages that are screen reader friendly.
+This allows everything to be read aloud properly.

 How we keep improving:

-• We have our websites and apps tested every year.
+We have our websites and apps assessed every year by an independent.
 We act on improvement points.

 How accessible are our websites and apps right now?